ASPIRE

 - Theoretical or Abstract – Learning quantum computing, mechanics, or computing; working through problems related to dark matter, energy, or chaos theory; studying the behavior of particles and energy

-- In-person internships - Students complete 90% or more of their internship in-person at APL.
-There may be up to one day per week of intern-from-home flexibility.
+ASPIRE internships are completed entirely on-site at APL.
+Students may have up to one day per week of intern-from-home flexibility.
+Virtual internships have been discontinued.